kdbchau/Beloniformes-Opsin/README.md

 For example looking at one cone opsin, once AIC is calculated for each of the 5 models, the model with the lowest AIC is identified as the best fit model, and we use its AIC value to see if any other models have ΔAIC < 2.
 Simply take the AIC value for a model and subtract it from the model with the lowest AIC (this means the best fit model will automatically have ΔAIC = 0).

-Here is an example of my CmC model output and values (image below).
+Here is an example of my CmC model output and values for SWS1 (image below).

 ![CmC for SWS1](https://github.com/kdbchau/Beloniformes/blob/main/Images/CmCAIC.png).